Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Costume

-Adventuring gear, 50 sp, S.
+Adventuring gear, 50 sp, S-

 While wearing a Costume, you have Advantage on any ability check you make to impersonate the person or type of person it represents.